Mills wins Maine Democratic gubernatorial nomination after ranked-choice count

 Mills will now take up the party’s mantle against Moody, 58, of Gorham, who ran for governor in 2010 as an outsider independent who called himself neither “liberal” nor “conservative.”
 He re-emerged last year to run again as a conservative Republican with backing from many of LePage’s top strategists.

+National groups jumped to define the candidates on Wednesday evening.
+In statements, the Republican Governors Association called Mills “a tax-and-spend career politician” and their Democrat counterpart said Maine doesn’t need “more of the same failed LePage agenda.”

-Democrats have tied him to the divisive governor, but at a Republican unity rally on Tuesday, he indulged those comparisons, saying he’d build on the “foundation” that LePage has laid.
+At a Republican unity rally on Tuesday, Moody indulged comparisons to LePage as the governor watched from the audience, saying he’d build on the “foundation” that LePage has laid.
 Later, he told reporters that he didn’t have a preference as to which Democrat he runs against.

 “I really feel like we’ve got a strong message for the state of Maine, the people of Maine,” Moody said then.
 “People in Maine are tired of getting by.
 They want to get ahead.”

-Note: Correction: An earlier version of this story said Cote had 44 percent of votes.
-He had 46 percent.
-It was a reporter’s error.